ajcr/ajcr.github.io/_posts/2022-7-16-figurine-figuring.md

 ---
 layout: post
-title: Jane Street's 'Figurine Figuring' puzzle, solution and a tricky limit
+title: Jane Street's 'Figurine Figuring' puzzle solution and a tricky follow-up question
+synopsis: Solving an expected value problem by multiplying polynomials.
+Also, I ask (and fail to answer) a seemingly difficult question about limits.
 ---

 <script type="text/x-mathjax-config">